 Did you hear that people are now cutting fruit out of their diets?
 What is this world coming to when people deny themselves nature’s candy?

 Yes, fruit contains fructose, but does this mean it’ll have the same effect in the body as the FrankenFructose found in our children’s cereals?
-No. Probably not.
+No.

 Natural fructose found in fruit comes packed with fiber, phytochemicals, vitamins, and minerals, not to mention it tends to be much lower in calories than energy-dense, low-nutrient refined junk food.
 Therefore, the digestive profile of fruit is different than a glass of refined fruit juice.

-Related: read my article Is Fruit Sugar Bad For You?
+Related article: Is Fruit Sugar Bad For You?